Faeley/Faeley/README.md

 (I'm also desperate for more lesbian friends, plz hmu so we can infodump about gay shit)

 #### Things I'm always happy to talk about:
+Sailor Moon (I'm nostalgic and currently fixated. primarily original anime)

+Unico (original and remake)

 Musical theater (Wicked, Heathers, Chicago, Bonnie and Clyde, Repo...probably more)

 Theater/acting in general

-Sailor Moon (I'm nostalgic and currently fixated. primarily original anime)

 80s MLP (is this a taboo. idk, I love my oldies)

 Killing Eve

-Any Wadjet Eye games
+Any Wadjet Eye games (Blackwell, my beloved)

 ARGs and horror rpgs